uphy/agent-sync/docs/config.md

 ### Default Concatenation Behavior

-If not explicitly set via `concat` option, the following default concatenation behaviors apply:
+If not explicitly set via the `concat` option at the output level, the following default concatenation behaviors apply:

 | Agent | Task Type | Default Concatenation |
 |-------|-----------|----------------------|